 Looking for the best burgers in London?
 You’re in luck…

-… Not that we need an excuse to round up some of the juiciest and filthiest offerings in the capital for you to feast your eyes (and stomach) upon.
+We don’t need an excuse to round up some of the juiciest and filthiest offerings in the capital for you to feast your eyes (and stomach) upon.
+It’s something of a passion of ours.

 Whether it’s a fancy-pants burger with a whole host of crazy toppings you’re after, or a simple but delicious bun to hit the spot, London has a wide variety of burger joints for you to choose from.
 These are our favourites.